doctrine-extensions/DoctrineExtensions/README.markdown

 ## Translatable

+### Recent Updates

+- Added support for string primary keys, now translations can use integer and string foreign keys.
+- Added support for multiple updates and inserts during single flush.
+- Implemented the default locale functionality.
+Now you can set the default locale to be used then translation is not found for a globally used locale.
+- Added support for multiple field translations for a single Entity.

 **Translatable** behavior offers a very handy solution for translating specific record fields in diferent languages.
 Further more, it loads the translations automatically for a locale currently used, which can be set to **Translatable Listener** on it`s initialization or later